How Much Will Hiring a Personal Injury Attorney Cost Me?

 What Percentage Does a Lawyer Get in a Settlement Case?

 The exact percentage is open to agreement.
-Generally, attorneys take 33-40% of the settlement.
+Generally, personal injury attorneys take 33-40% of the settlement.
 This might seem like a lot, but on average lawyers usually get much more money for their clients than the client could get on their own.
 Many injured people who try to represent themselves make critical errors and end up getting no money.

 Here’s how it works.
 If your lawyer settles your case for $90,000, then he will probably get around $30,000 if the fee contract is 33 1⁄3% contingency fee.
 The remainder will encompass any advanced costs, medical liens, and the client’s portion.
 Our clients make the final decision on whether a case settles after knowing how the settlement will be distributed.